BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 BigCommerce review: the verdict

 Overall, BigCommerce gives you a lot of ecommerce functionality at a reasonable price point.
-Its entry-level plan provides significantly more built-in features than many competing products, and its ‘multi-storefront’ feature, which lets you build multiple stores using just one account, represents particularly good value for money.
+Its entry-level plan provides significantly more built-in features than many competing products, and its ‘multi-storefront’ feature, which lets you build multiple stores using just one account, represents particularly good value for money (for me, it’s the standout feature of BigCommerce).

 Finally, below you will find my summary of the key pros and cons of BigCommerce.